-Accuracy on full dataset: We used the locally-weighted linear regression model to predict the job completion times of successful, failed, and cancelled jobs for the full dataset.
+We used the locally-weighted linear regression model to predict the job completion times of successful, failed, and cancelled jobs for the entire dataset (see Figure 8(a)).
 The mean relative prediction error was high: 236% for successful jobs, 1215% for failed jobs, and 888% for cancelled jobs.
-Based on our previous observation, we hypothesize that the large prediction errors are due to performance problems, workload changes and poor linear models.
-When we restrict our results to the 80^{th} percentile of prediction errors, the mean relative prediction error drops to 32% for successful jobs, 60% for failed jobs, and 74% for incomplete jobs indicating that the algorithm can detect failures.
+Based on our analysis of error sources in Section 7.1, we hypothesize that the large prediction errors are due to performance problems, workload changes and poor linear models.
+When we restrict our results to the 80th percentile of prediction errors, the mean relative prediction error drops to 32% for successful jobs, 60% for failed jobs, and 74% for incomplete jobs indicating that the algorithm is good at detecting failures.